Long range correlation in cosmic microwave background radiation: Fractal Analysis Methods

 where $q$ is a real parameter as in the MF-DFA method, discussed above.
 Using Eq.~(\ref{boxprob}), we see that Eq.~(\ref{Zq}) is identical to Eq.~(\ref{FAfHq}), and obtain analytically the relation between the two sets of multifractal scaling exponents

 Thus, we observe that $h(q)$ defined in Eq.~(\ref{Hq}) for the MF-DFA is directly related to the classical multifractal scaling exponents $\tau(q)$.
-Note that $h(q)$ is different from the generalized multifractal dimensions that are used instead of $\tau(q)$ in some papers.
+Note that $h(q)$ is different from the generalized multifractal dimensions which is defined as:

+that are used instead of $\tau(q)$ in some papers.
 While $h(q)$ is independent of $q$ for a monofractal time series, $D(q)$ depends on $q$ in this case.
 Another way to characterize a multifractal series is the singularity spectrum $f(\alpha)$, that is related to $\tau(q)$ via a Legendre transform \cite{feder88,peitgen}

 here, $\alpha$ is the singularity strength or H\"older exponent, while $f(\alpha)$ denotes the dimension of the subset of the series that is characterized by $\alpha$.
-Using Eq.~(\ref{tauH}), we can directly relate $\alpha$ and $f(\alpha)$ to $h(q)$

-A H\"older exponent denotes mono-fractality, while in the multifractal case, the different parts of the structure are characterized by different values of $\alpha$, leading to the existence of the spectrum $f(\alpha)$.
+Using Eq.~(\ref{tauH}), we can directly relate $\alpha$ and $f(\alpha)$ to $h(q)$ A H\"older exponent denotes mono-fractality, while in the multifractal case, the different parts of the structure are characterized by different values of $\alpha$, leading to the existence of the spectrum $f(\alpha)$.
+The interval of H$\ddot{\rm o}$lder spectrum for a multifractal process, $\alpha\in [\alpha_{ min},\alpha_{ max}]$, can be determined by \cite{muzy94}